bgeorgios/TsunamiBHM/README.md

 Devastating tsunamis are rare, but their consequences can be destructive for people who live close to the coast and their livelihoods.
 Assessing tsunami hazard, e.g., nearshore tsunami height, typically requires us to resort to physics-based models since historical data from individual monitoring stations are scarce.
 In this work, we develop a spatial Bayesian hierarchical model for tsunami data from far-field earthquake sources along the shorelines of California and Oregon.
 The model can artificially augment the data catalog of each tide gauge by capturing spatial dependence, and thus allows for a more robust tsunami hazard analysis than analyzing station data in isolation.

 ## Details
-The Stan script for the Bayesian hierarchical model and the R script to run the model with the use of the rstan package are both included inside the ***"code"*** folder.
+The Stan script for the Bayesian hierarchical model along with the R script to run the model are included inside the ***"code"*** folder.
 Different data used for this analysis are provided inside the ***"data"*** folder.